 The 2019 Honda Civic Sedan is a stylish, spacious, smooth-driving, and powerful.
 And this 4-door compact car is fun to drive.

-I sent Clinton “The Professor” Quan to see our friends at Rock Honda in the Los Angeles suburb of Fontana.
-And of course, they put the good Professor in a fully loaded 2019 Honda Civic Sedan for a day-long test drive.
+I sent Clinton “The Professor” Quan to test drive a fully loaded 2019 Honda Civic Sedan for a day-long test drive.